 The ACAP Grandparenting Policy will apply to applicants whose training began prior to September 2021, when the Training Accreditation Policy becomes active.
 Accredited Membership will still require a total four of years training in Psychotherapy, including two years specific to the Child Art Psychotherapy modality, though the four years need not have been consecutive (for further details please see the ACAP Grandparenting Policy and its Bye Laws)

 Candidates for Accredited Membership under Grandparenting will have 4 years of Child Art Psychotherapy training plus a Post Practicum Period of a minimum of 1 to maximum of 5 years.
-Training in Child Art Psychotherapy was previously provided by the School of Medicine, University College Dublin (2-year MSc), followed by an additional 2-year training at Post-MSc level with the School of Psychotherapy at Saint Vincent’s University Hospital.
-For more details on Accreditation under Grandparenting, please see the application page: Application for Accreditation
+Training in Child Art Psychotherapy was previously provided by the School of Medicine, University College Dublin (2-year MSc), followed by an additional 2-year training at Post-MSc level with the School of Psychotherapy at Saint Vincent’s University Hospital or an additional MSc/MA in a Psychotherapeutic Modality recognised by a professional psychotherapy association registered under ICP, UKCP, or EAP.
+For more details on Accreditation under Grandparenting, please see the documents at the bottom of this page and see the application page: Application for Accreditation

 Pre-Accredited Membership under Grandparenting is available to graduates of the HDip/MSc in Child Art Psychotherapy (formerly HDip in Visual Psychotherapy), who began their training prior to September 2021 and who hold an additional two-year psychotherapy training.
 Bye Law 2 outlines requirements for graduates who qualified from the HDip/MSc in Child Art Psychotherapy but have not yet completed four years total psychotherapy training.